jobcloud/Sylius/docs/book/products/products.rst

          $option->addValue($optionValue);
      }

-After you have an Option created and you keep it as ``$option`` variable let's add it to the Product and generate **Variants**.
+After you have created an Option and you keep it as ``$option`` variable let's add it to the Product and generate **Variants**.

 .. code-block:: php

      // Assuming that you have a basic product let's add the previously created option to it.
      $product->addOption($option);

-     // Having option of a product you can generate variants.
+     // Having options of a product you can generate variants.
 Sylius has a service for that operation.
      /** @var ProductVariantGeneratorInterface $variantGenerator */
      $variantGenerator = $this->get('sylius.generator.product_variant');